Monkeystation/photanol-com/src/pages/index.md

       linkedin: https://www.linkedin.com/in/eugenie-troia-37b64243
       image: /img/team_eugenie.jpg
     - name: Juliette Martin
-      function: Researcher Upscaling
+      function: Technology Scale Up Scientist
-      text: "Starting as our lab intern, Juliette grew with Photanol.
-And, thanks to the giga-loads of optimism, perseverance (and French cursing) she donates to process validation daily, she’s now a most-valued member of the pilot plant team. "
+      text: "Starting with Photanol as an intern, Juliette is now our scientist in the Upscaling Team; pioneering the optimum conditions for cyanos to thrive:Conducting experiments in growth systems, testing and validating the most successful conditions for scale-up....and singing them lullabies. "
       linkedin: https://www.linkedin.com/in/juliette-martin-46444aa5/
       image: /img/team_juliette.jpg
     - text: "Maria shares the Photanol change-maker gene.
 Her expertise is algae